jeckles/investor/README.md

 ## utilities.py

 The utilities.py file contains a function for cleaning and tokenizing a text block.
-It returns an array of tokenized text, void of certain stopwords, punctionation, and extraneous symbols.
+It returns an array of tokenized text, void of certain stopwords, punctuation, and extraneous symbols.

 ## databuilder.py